 Premium account: Schools and districts should contact Edpuzzle for a quote

-This popular free learning destination is a hit among parents and educators.
-Get access to world-class courses with instructional videos in everything from 1st grade math to high school economics.
+This popular free online learning tool is a hit among parents and educators.
+Get access to world-class courses with instructional videos in everything from 1st-grade math to high school economics.
 Khan Academy even provides PSAT and SAT prep with standards that align with top colleges and universities.

 Edmodo is a mobile-friendly platform that ties together many of the cumbersome duties that teachers deal with today.
 Sending messages, sharing assignments, tracking grades, and even creating quizzes can now take place in one pleasant-looking platform.

 There is a nice community component to Edmodo, as well.
 Teachers often share lessons within the platform using hashtags that other educators can search for classroom inspiration.
-This digital learning tool integrates with many popular external apps, as well.
+It integrates with many popular external apps, as well.

 How can you know that your student truly understands what you teach?
 Student feedback is the only way, and Socrative has simplified the process of asking for that feedback.

-Whether you want immediate evaluations or check-ins after some time, this synchronous learning tool lets you monitor classroom work to see that no one falls through the gaps.
+Whether you want immediate evaluations or check-ins after some time, this tool lets you monitor classroom work to see that no one falls through the gaps.